poboisvert/AirflowETL/README.md

 > airflow db init

-> cd api && airflow scheduler | TO RUN DO NOT FORGET cd api && export AIRFLOW_HOME=$PWD
+> cd api && sudo airflow scheduler | TO RUN DO NOT FORGET cd api && export AIRFLOW_HOME=$PWD

-> cd api && airflow webserver | TO RUN DO NOT FORGET cd api && export AIRFLOW_HOME=$PWD
+> cd api && sudo airflow webserver | TO RUN DO NOT FORGET cd api && export AIRFLOW_HOME=$PWD

 Do not forget to validate the command: python spotify_load_job.py